djnavarro/essays/content/post/in-between/index.md

 [^10]: To be more precise, because my original phrasing here isn't ideal, while I *did* have that fear, I didn't take that fear seriously because I'd been conditioned to believe that rape doesn't happen to people like me.
 I thought I was being irrational to worry about it, so I ignored my fears.
 To my own detriment, as it turned out.

 [^11]: In the original version of the essay I linked here to an essay called *Valentines Day*, which was the first time I'd ever publicly admitted that I'd been raped in my 20s.
-That essay is now gone (it's a little too raw for me to face those words), but I did later write a piece called [Something Improbable Happened](/post/something-improbable-happened/) in which I tried to come to terms with the experience.
+That essay is now gone (it's a little too raw for me to face those words), but I did later write a different [essay](/post/something-improbable-happened/) in which I tried to come to terms with the experience.

 [^12]: Rereading the essay in 2021 I can't help but notice how often I resort to overtly transmisogynistic language when describing myself.
 There's quite a lot of unexamined self-loathing in how I wrote this piece.
 I would *never* describe another trans woman using the language I direct at myself in this essay.
 It's cruel and dehumanising.
 That kind of self-hate is something I've been working on since then.